Skip to main content

 DSP: Demonstrate-Search-Predict

-Khattab et al. (2023) (Khattab et al., 2023) proposed DSP (Demonstrate-Search-Predict), a framework that decomposes knowledge-intensive tasks into three stages: (1) Demonstrate -- generate demonstrations of intermediate reasoning steps, (2) Search -- use these intermediate results as queries to retrieve supporting evidence, and (3) Predict -- combine the demonstrations and retrieved evidence to produce the final answer.
+Khattab et al. (2023) (Khattab et al., 2023) proposed DSP (Demonstrate-Search-Predict), a framework that decomposes knowledge-intensive tasks into three stages: (1) Demonstrate, generating demonstrations of intermediate reasoning steps, (2) Search, using these intermediate results as queries to retrieve supporting evidence, and (3) Predict, combining the demonstrations and retrieved evidence to produce the final answer.
 DSP introduced the concept of compiled prompts that are automatically optimized (via DSPy) to work effectively with specific retrievers and language models.

 DSPy (Khattab et al., 2024) generalized DSP into a programming framework for building modular retrieval-augmented systems.
 DSPy treats prompt engineering as a programming problem: users define the modules and their connections (the "program"), and DSPy's optimizers automatically learn the prompts and few-shot examples that maximize performance on a given metric.
 This abstraction has been influential in the RAG community, shifting focus from manual prompt engineering to systematic optimization of retrieval-augmented pipelines.